 Sosthenes was the chief ruler of the synagogue at Corinth.
 According to the Acts of the Apostles, he was captured and hit by the mob before Gallio, the Roman governor, when he declined to proceed against Paul at the instigation of the Jews (Acts 18:12-17).

 He met the Apostle Paul during his second missionary journey and became his companion and co-worker along with Silas.
 He was addressed as the recipient of the First and Second Epistles to Timothy.
 His relationship with Paul was close.
 And Paul entrusted him with missions of great importance.

 Timothy’s name appeared as the co-author on 2 Corinthians, Philippians, Colossians, 1 Thessalonians, 2 Thessalonians, and Philemon.
 And Paul wrote to the Philippians about Timothy (Philippians 2:19–23).
 According to tradition, Timothy was an early Christian evangelist and the early first-century Christian bishop of Ephesus, who died around the year AD 97.

 He was one of eight friends (Acts 20:4), who accompanied Paul at the close of his third missionary trip and continued with him from Greece, through Macedonia, into Asia until they reached Jerusalem (Acts 21:29).

 Tychicus was an Asiatic Christian who, with Trophimus, accompanied the Apostle Paul on a part of his journey from Macedonia to Jerusalem.
-He is mentioned to have been with Paul in Rome, where the apostle sent him to Ephesus to help the church there.
-He is referenced in the letters of Paul (Acts 20:4; Ephesians 6:21; Colossians 4:7; Titus 3:12; 2 Timothy 4:12).
+He was mentioned to have been with Paul in Rome, where the apostle sent him to Ephesus to help the church there.
+He was referenced in the letters of Paul (Acts 20:4; Ephesians 6:21; Colossians 4:7; Titus 3:12; 2 Timothy 4:12).

 In His service,